kristinaelise/Stanford-Advanced-Computer-Security/XACS101/Module_Two_Secure_System_Design.md

 # 2.3 Convenience and Security

-**Good technologies strive to increase security at only a slight inconvenience.**
+**Good technologies strive to increase security at only a slight inconvenience to the user.**

 Sometimes inversely proportional relationship
 - More secure can mean less convenient, and vice versa